 Our core business is auditing hotels.
 We have a diverse client base from large branded hotels to smaller country house hotels.
 We carry out both financial and operational audits at hotels throughout Europe and the UK.

-The most effective audits are where we benchmark a hotels performance against the companies set of Standard Operating Procedures.
-We have noticed however that the majority of the companies we audit for either do not have an up to date set of operating procedures or they have no documented procedures at all.
+The most effective audits are where we benchmark a hotels performance against a companies set of Standard Operating Procedures.
+We have noticed however that the majority of the companies we audit either do not have an up to date set of operating procedures or they have no documented procedures at all.

 It is much more efficient to have a set of procedures which all hotels adhere to and which have been approved by senior financial managers within the group, not at hotel level.
 This will give much greater control, significantly reduce risk and reinforce your corporate brand.

 These procedures are not just for Finance, they are also designed to aid operational departments so that all areas of the hotel are working to the same standards